This page collects AI companies' commitments relevant to AI safety and extreme risks.

 - Anthropic says "We generally don't publish [capabilities research] because we do not wish to advance the rate of AI capabilities progress."
 An Anthropic cofounder says "we consider all releases on a case by case basis, weighing expected safety benefit against capabilities/acceleratory risk.
 In the case of difficult scenarios, we have a formal infohazard review procedure."

-See also Core Views on AI Safety (Anthropic 2023) (a discussion of Anthropic’s views and their implications).
-See also Our response to the UK Government’s internal AI safety policy enquiries (Anthropic 2023) (a summary of some policies).
+See also Core Views on AI Safety (a discussion of Anthropic's views and their implications).
+See also Our response to the UK Government's internal AI safety policy enquiries (a summary of some policies).
 Anthropic shared Claude 3.5 Sonnet with the UK AI Safety Institute and METR before deployment.

 Google & Google DeepMind

-See also AI Safety Summit: An update on our approach to safety and responsibility (DeepMind 2023), AI Principles Progress Update 2023 (Google), Responsible AI Practices (Google) and Responsibility & Safety (DeepMind).
-See also DeepMind’s “Frontier Safety Framework” is weak and unambitious (Stein-Perlman 2024).
+See also AI Safety Summit: An update on our approach to safety and responsibility, Google's AI Principles Progress Update 2023, Google's Responsible AI Practices, and DeepMind's Responsibility & Safety.

 OpenAI